-On June 15, 1925, NDC celebrated its first graduates of the two-year (certificate only) teacher training school: Kathleen Foster, Helen Maher, Josephine Ogrin, Estelle Weist and Kathryn Poelking.
+On June 15, 1925, Notre Dame College celebrated its first graduates of the two-year (certificate only) teacher training school: Kathleen Foster, Helen Maher, Josephine Ogrin, Estelle Weist and Kathryn Poelking.
 A year later, 14 students received their bachelor’s degrees and state certificates to teach in Ohio high schools.
-They were NDC’s first graduating class of four-year college degree students.
+They were the College’s first graduating class of four-year college degree students.

 On June 9, 1938, Betty Brown became the first black student to graduate from NDC with a degree in art and music.
 She returned as a faculty member in the early 1950s.

 In 1942, Notre Dame College implemented the war-time accelerated program.
 The degree could be completed in three years with three 10-week summer sessions.

 On June 4, 1955, Suzanne Gelin earned the first summa cum laude designation in Notre Dame’s history.

 In 1969, the College’s sociology department initiated the Law Enforcement Education Program in which men could obtain an A.A. degree.

 In 1975, the College established the Lifelong Learning Center for the education of mature women and to ease the return to college for women over age 25.

 On May 18, 1975, the first two male students graduated from the College with A.A. degrees.

 In September 1978, Sr. Mary LeRoy Finn opened Notre Dame's Weekend College to 40 women.

 In May 1983, 12 pioneer Weekend College (WECO) students, who had completed their coursework in July 1982, became the first WECO grads to receive their degrees.